 Ceilings Visually inspected from floor level.
-Plasterboard ceilings.
+Plaster lath ceilings.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Stud construction with plastered surfaces.
+Solid construction with plastered surfaces.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Mixture of solid concrete and suspended timber construction.
-There is no sub floor area.
+Suspended timber construction.
+No access possible to the sub floor area.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery of soft wood timber construction.
 Internal doors are of timber.
-Kitchen fittings are modern and benefit from both floor and wall mounted units.
+Dated kitchen fittings which benefit from both floor and wall mounted units.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+Original chimney breasts at both gable elevations of the property.
+Fireplaces are present within the lounge and sitting room and both are fitted with multi fuel burning stoves.
+Internal decorations Visually inspected.
+Painted surfaces.
+Cellars None.